Chega: Europe

 Chega's stance on the European Union has been described as Eurosceptic.
 The party states that it supports the original "four freedoms" principle of free movement of goods, capital, services and people among member states, but argues for a "Europe of sovereign nations united by shared Greco-Roman and Judeo-Christian principles" and opposes interference into national political decision-making within member states by the EU.
 It also calls on Portugal to pursue more independent foreign and economic policies from Brussels and rejects compulsory EU migrant and refugee quotas.
 Furthermore, the party also argues that Portugal should work to drastically reform the EU and that the country must exit the block if the EU tries to become a federal state.

 On the Russo-Ukrainian War, António Tânger Corrêa, the party's vice president and leading candidate for the 2024 European Parliament election, has been critical of Ukraine, advocating a peace deal that would involve "reinforced cooperation" between Ukraine and Russia in a way that the "Russians feel comfortable".
-On the other hand, Ventura has said that the defeat of Ukraine will be the defeat of the entire West, and Portugal, as a member of NATO and the European Union, would send troops "in case of extreme need".
+On the other hand, Ventura has said that the defeat of Ukraine will be the defeat of the entire West, and Portugal, as a member of NATO and the European Union, should send troops "in case of extreme need".
+However, Ventura later stated that he was opposed to sending Portuguese troops to Ukraine and advocated greater scrutiny of Ukraine aid, suggesting that "hundreds of millions" of taxpayer funds were being used to "support a political clientele around Zelensky".